vinkla/wordplate/README.md

 #### Plate

 [Plate](https://github.com/wordplate/plate) is a plugin with a bunch of defaults to help you make the most out of WordPress.
 It comes with handy features such as customizing the administrator dashboard.
 It is required by default.
 Please see [the documentation](https://github.com/wordplate/plate#readme) for more information.

-#### Soil

-[Soil](https://github.com/roots/soil) is a plugin which contains a collection of modules to apply theme-agnostic front-end modifications.
-Since it is such a good plugin WordPlate requires it by default.
-If you like it, we [encourage you to buy a license](https://roots.io/plugins/soil).

 ## Plugins